-The recently published IFCC-Guide on COVID-19 strongly suggest D-Dimer testing in patients with COVID-19.
-(1) Studies show increased D-Dimer concentrations in severe cases of the disease compared to mild cases and healthy or non-COVID patients.
-(2,3) Finally, D-Dimer on admission was above the reference range in non-survivors in a study by Pan et al. (4)
+The recently published IFCC-Guide on COVID-19 strongly suggest D-dimer testing in patients with COVID-19 (1).
+Studies show increased D-dimer concentrations in severe cases of the disease compared to mild cases and healthy or non-COVID-19 patients (2,3).
+Finally, D-dimer on admission was above the reference range in non-survivors in a study by Pan et al (4).

-The initial laboratory findings of international data from nearly 28 thousand COVID-19 patients showed the most significant abnormalities in D-dimer and CRP.
-Elevated D-Dimer concentrations were consistently observed among all institutions.
-The average values of hospitalized patients increased with severity and ongoing hospitalization in agreement to earlier studies from China.
-(5)
+The initial laboratory findings of international data from nearly 28,000 COVID-19 patients showed the most significant abnormalities in D-dimer and C-reactive protein (CRP) levels.
+Elevated D-dimer concentrations were consistently observed among all institutions.
+The average values of hospitalized patients increased with severity and ongoing hospitalization in agreement to earlier studies from China (5).

-In a study by Zhang et al. including 241 Covid-19 patients (57 severe) and over 220 healthy or non-COVID patients, severely ill COVID-19 patients presented with abnormal platelet parameters as well as abnormal coagulation parameters, such as increased D-Dimer.
-The authors observed increased platelet activity, especially when SARS-CoV-2-RNA was detectable in the bloodstream.
-(3)
+In a study by Zhang et al. including 241 COVID-19 patients (57 severe) and over 220 healthy or non-COVID-19 patients, severely ill COVID-19 patients presented with abnormal platelet parameters as well as abnormal coagulation parameters, such as increased D-dimer.
+The authors observed increased platelet activity, especially when SARS-CoV-2-RNA was detectable in the bloodstream (3).

 - Song J-W, Zhang C, Fan X, Meng F-P, Xu Z, Xia P, et al. Immunological and inflammatory profiles in mild and severe cases of COVID-19.
 Nat Commun.
 2020;11:3410.

 - Zhang S, Liu Y, Wang X, Yang L, Li H, Wang Y, et al. SARS-CoV-2 binds platelet ACE2 to enhance thrombosis in COVID-19.
 J Hematol Oncol.
 2020;13:120.